 Austin Interfaith Environmental Network

-The Austin Zen Center has been a member of the Austin Interfaith Environmental Network, whose work is to inspire and assist Austin’s religious communities to lead the effort to care for the earth and to transform ways of life that cause climate change; to provide experiences to allow the community to enjoy, understand, and appreciate creation (e.g. nature hikes, canoeing); and to satisfy environmental needs of the community (e.g. creek clean up, gardening).
+The Austin Zen Center has been a member of the Austin Interfaith Environmental Network, whose work is to inspire and assist Austin’s religious communities to lead the effort to care for the earth and to transform ways of life that cause climate change.
+Our goal is to provide experiences to allow the community to enjoy, understand, and appreciate creation (e.g. nature hikes, canoeing); and to satisfy environmental needs of the community (e.g. creek clean up, gardening).

 Austin Zen Center’s Shrinking Carbon Footprint

-- In 2011 Austin Zen Center members began attending the Austin Interfaith Environmental Network meetings and in the Fall of 2011 created the Austin Zen Center’s Environmental Studies Group.
+- In 2011 Austin Zen Center members began attending the Austin Interfaith Environmental Network meetings and created the Austin Zen Center’s Environmental Studies Group.

-- In 2012 AZC obtained a carbon impact audit through Climate Buddies, installed solar panels, insulated the floors, obtained the Best of Texas Wildlife Habitat certification, participated in now annual Keep Austin Beautiful cleanups, and started bi-annual group camping trips.
+- In 2012, AZC obtained a carbon impact audit through Climate Buddies, installed solar panels, insulated the floors, obtained the Best of Texas Wildlife Habitat certification, participated in the annual Keep Austin Beautiful cleanup, and started bi-annual group camping trips.

-- In 2014 AZC joined the Energy Action Team, held a well attended public viewing of the movie Bidder 70, completed a comprehensive energy weatherization of its center, started an organic garden, and held an Earth Celebration and tree dedication/ordination.
+- In 2014, AZC joined the Energy Action Team, held a public viewing of the movie Bidder 70, completed comprehensive energy weatherization of its center, started an organic garden, and held an Earth Celebration and tree dedication/ordination.